Axway/amplify-central/content/en/docs/manage_document_library/_index.md

 The Document Library is a collection of resuable documentation.
 Use the Document Library WebUI to:

 * Upload existing documents into the library
-* Create Markdown documents (coming soon)
+* Create Markdown documents
-* Use external documentation links (coming soon)
+* Use external documentation links
+* Create documentation templates

 {{< alert title="Note" color="primary" >}}
-Document Library is only available if you have the "Public Marketplace" entitlement and a number of marketplaces > 0.
+Document Library is only available if you have the "Public Marketplace" entitlement and more than one marketplace configured.
 Refer to [your entitlement](https://platform.axway.com/org) and your commercial representative for further help.
 {{< /alert >}}

 ## Related topics